 - Wanting to strengthen your relationship?

-A four week course for women interested in exploring some of their issues and concerns around recognising, expressing and managing strong emotions.
+A five week course for women interested in exploring some of their issues and concerns around recognising, expressing and managing strong emotions.
 Delivered by experienced group facilitators in a safe and respectful space.

 At times, life can get a little bumpy and we turn to family, friends or colleagues for support, we can also turn to Counselling.